 Signs and symptoms of stomach cancer

-It's natural and common for changes to occur i your body as you age or go through stressful life events.
-However, we encourage you to recognise what is normal for your body and if concerns are persistent consult an Epworth specialist.
+It's natural and common for changes to occur to your body as you age or go through stressful life events.
+However, we encourage you to consult your GP if your health concerns persist.

 Signs and symptoms of stomach cancer can include but are not limited to: